Geology 101

 Tectonic Processes

-Plate tectonics explains Earth's surface features through slow-moving crustal plates.
-The evidence requires millions of years of gradual movement.
+Plate tectonics describes Earth's surface features through slow-moving crustal plates.
+The evidence is consistent with millions of years of gradual movement.

 Key evidence includes: